jabir7860/QUIZ-APP/README.md

+# This is A Project of Assignement for IndiGG Front End Assignemnt
 # quizapp

+Copy Right Reserved @ 2023/github.

 This app displays a quiz with a list of multiple choice questions.
 The user can select an answer for each question by clicking on one of the buttons.
 If the selected answer is correct, the app advances to the next question.
 If the user has answered all the questions, the app displays a message indicating that the quiz has been completed.